Cardiologist Annabelle Volgman, MD, asks some of her patients to make this decision.

 Because there are no treatments proven to prevent or delay Alzheimer's, finding out you have APOE E4 has no proven medical benefit.
 For this reason, doctors do not generally recommend getting tested just to learn more about your Alzheimer’s risk.

 But people who know they have a high risk can make choices that might help lower it.
-That's one reason Volgman has partnered with Neelum T. Aggarwal, MD, a neurologist at the Rush Heart Center for Women's Cardiology Cognitive Clinic and the Rush Alzheimer's Disease Center.

 "I talk with them about current research on heart and brain diseases, as well as lifestyle changes that we think could lower their risk of Alzheimer's," Aggarwal says.
 "Things like eating a healthy diet, getting exercise and staying mentally active."